wenboown/Docker-Django-NginX-PostgreSQL-Gunicorn-Deployment/README.md

 ## Migrate database
 `docker-compose run --rm djangoapp /bin/bash -c 'cd hello; ./manage.py migrate'`.

+# Database and static volumes
+The static files are mounted wih the volumes of the docker-compose files!
+However, if you change the static files make sure, you remove the volumes with `docker volume prune` or run `docker compsose down -v`.
+Those commands remove the volumes and if you run `docker compose build` again the volumes will be mounted again correctly 😄 You can inspect all listed mounted files in the menu.

 ## Run
 `docker-compose up` or `make run`.